 It’s easy to think that paying for your new car with a mortgage top up is cheaper than other car finance options.
-Especially now, with home loan interest rates the lowest we’ve seen in years, but there are a few things to consider before you make that phone call, or visit to your bank manager.
+Especially now, with home loan interest rates the lowest we’ve seen in years, there are a few things to consider before you make that phone call or visit your bank manager.

 Repayments made over a mortgage term for the extra amount you borrow to pay for your car add up to a higher cost of borrowing overall, and you may even find yourself paying for your car long after it’s sold, too.

 Let’s get back to those home loan interest rates though.
 In NZ they are lower than car loan rates, but the amount borrowed to buy a house is usually much more than the amount borrowed to buy a typical car, and the term is longer; a maximum of 30 years on houses versus 5 years on cars.
 When considering the effect of compound interest over the term of the home loan (up to 30 years) as opposed to the longest car loan term of 5 years, this increases the amount of interest payable on your home loan even though the interest rate may be lower.

 Home loan vs car loan, the difference explained

 The mortgage calculator on Interest.co.nz's website is a great comparison tool.
 A $500,000 mortgage paid over a 30-year term at 6.59% per annum, if making the minimum repayments over the next 30 years, will cost a total of $648,400 in interest and fees.

 If your new car costs $25,000 and this is added to the mortgage above, the total amount of interest over the 30-year term now totals $680,640.
 The extra interest is $32,240 – almost another new car!
 This doesn’t even include the actual repayment of $25,000 for the car itself.